mattcav/mced.it/README.md

-# FTF2015 page
+# mced.it page

-This is FTF2015 source files.
+This is MCED.it source files.
 Author: Matteo Cavucci (mced.it)

 Based on: